mohamed-sharaf-316/Online-Courses/README.md

 To make the final folder directory as follows:

-// The following folfers and files regard the "Admin" Module onlinecourse/admin/assets onlinecourse/admin/includes onlinecourse/admin/"All Admin Functions' Files".php
+// The following folders and files regard the "Admin" Module onlinecourse/admin/assets||
+onlinecourse/admin/includes||
+onlinecourse/admin/"All Admin Functions' Files".php||

-// The following folders and files regard the "Student" Module onlinecourse/assets onlinecourse/includes onlinecourse/"All Student Functions' Files".php
+// The following folders and files regard the "Student" Module onlinecourse/assets||
+onlinecourse/includes||
+onlinecourse/"All Student Functions' Files".php||

 2. Database Configuration